MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/identity-and-access-management.md

 ---
 title: Identity and access management considerations for AKS
-description: Describes how to improve identity and access management for the Azure Kubernetes Service.
+description: This article provides design considerations and recommendations for identity and access management when you use Azure Kubernetes Service.
 author: xuhongl
 ms.author: xuhliu
-ms.date: 10/31/2022
+ms.date: 11/21/2022
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: scenario